roastedpork/hololens-rosbridge/README.md

 * `Port`: The port of the rosbridge_websocket server (default: 9090)
 * `Activation List`: A dynamic list of GameObject that communicates with ROS

 It is vital that all GameObjects that communicate with rosbridge are set to inactive at the start of the application, and added into the `Activation List` parameter.
-RosMessenger will automatically activate the given list of GameObjects, as this will prevent any attempts to publish/subscribe before RosMessenger is properly set up.
+RosMessenger will automatically activate the given list of GameObjects, as this will prevent any attempts by other GameObjects to publish/subscribe before RosMessenger is properly set up.
 The idea is to allow each script to have its own RosPublisher/RosSubscriber instances.

 # Creating a custom script